Economy of Uttar Pradesh: Large-scale industries

-Gas compressor station of GAIL[16] (previously known as Gas Authority of India Limited).
+Gas compressor station of GAIL (previously known as Gas Authority of India Limited).

-Small-scale industries Edit
+Small-scale industries

 The Rice-mills and Dal-mills are working well.
 Other than these mills some steel furniture and cement products small scale industries are there in town located at different places.
 The raw material for these small-scale industries is imported from Agra and Kanpur.
 Mainly, the rice, pulses and desi ghee is transported at large scale to the other districts and states.
 In the Dibiyapur town itself the wooden furniture work is on large scale and due to its cost and quality factor, the furniture has made a good place in the market of nearby districts.